G2Quantix/g2quantix.github.io/index.md

 **Services provided:**

 - ✔ **Strategic Advisory:**
-  - Innovation strategy and technical due diligence for biotech/techbio investors and founders
+  - Innovation strategy and technical due diligence for biotech/techbio investors and founders.
-  - Portfolio evaluation and prioritization to align R&D with business milestones
+  - Portfolio evaluation and prioritization to align R&D with business milestones.

 - ✔ **AI/ML & Computational Solutions:**
   - Development of AI/ML and bioinformatics platforms to power scalable discovery pipelines